tjhickey724/discrete_math/courses/cs29a_fall23.md

 ## Lesson 15 Thu 10/5 <br> _Well Ordering Principle and more notation_
 * We begin by looking at the [Well Ordering principle](https://github.com/tjhickey724/discrete_math/blob/main/notes/proofs/wellOrdering.md) for proofs by contradiction
-* Then we continue giving examples of proofs, some using this new notation.
+* Then we continue giving [more examples of proofs](https://github.com/tjhickey724/discrete_math/blob/main/notes/proofs/moreProofs.md), some using this new notation.